 In addition, the marketplace would find a way around either the secondary market cap or the 150% price cap.
-The grey market exists because of secondary market price caps and grey market transactions would be structured to avoid regulation.
+The grey market exists because of secondary market price caps and grey market transactions would be structured to avoid regulation.[this concerns me – sounds like we have lots of experience here!]
 There would be no change in the prices paid by LDCs or others in California.
 The only change would be the identity of the party that captures the economic rent.
 These prices are based on the current spot demand for natural gas and that demand will not abate in the absence of accurate market signals.
-Producers (which are first sellers) would require the market to move to the wellhead and to pay a price equal to the California border price less the cost of transportation.
-If there is demand for $50 gas in California, first sellers will satisfy that demand without regard to any cap imposed by the Commission.
+Producers (which are first sellers and thus not subject to regulation) could require the market to move to the wellhead and to pay a price equal to the California border price less the cost of transportation.
+If there is demand for $50 gas in California, first sellers will satisfy that demand without regard to any cap imposed by the Commission on other sellers.
 Thus, the remedies proposed by SDG&E will not correct the market pricing anomalies it alleges.

 6. The Commission does not have legal authority to impose price caps which have the effect of imposing "backdoor" regulation on wellhead sales (or first sales).
 Congress has decontrolled wellhead natural gas prices (and first sales of natural gas) in the Natural Gas Policy Act of 1978 ("NGPA") and the Natural Gas Wellhead Decontrol Act of 1989 ("Decontrol Act").
 The Commission cannot use its authority over transportation of natural gas in interstate commerce under Section 4 of the Natural Gas Act indirectly to regulate wellhead prices (or first sale prices) through the back door.
 The Commission has recognized, in the context of defining the standards for natural gas cost passthrough under the NGPA (and concluding that "the fraud standard could not be used as a 'backdoor' method of regulating otherwise deregulated wellhead natural gas prices"), that it "must allow gas pricing provisions under the NGPA to operate as Congress established them, even if that operation is not economically optimal in light of events occurring since the passage of the NGPA."
 Statement of Policy, Fraud Standard in Section 601(c)(2) of the NGPA, FERC Statutes and Regulations ¶30,336 at 30,104 (1982) (footnote omitted).
 Congress has decontrolled natural gas commodity prices.

 SDG&E is asking the Commission to exercise its Natural Gas Act blanket certificate authority to condition the interstate transportation of natural gas in a way that indirectly regulates the price of natural gas at the wellhead.
 Most of the major non-producer sellers of natural gas in the United States, including ENA, do not make "first sales" under Section 2(21) of the NGPA because they are affiliated with interstate pipelines, intrastate pipelines or local distribution companies.
 However, if the price these sellers can receive from customers is capped, as SDG&E suggests, the sellers, in turn, would artificially restrict the amount they pay to producers or other first sellers.
-The Commission would not indirectly regulate wellhead prices through the interstate pipeline passthrough mechanism in the mid-1980s and it should not do so now through otherwise unregulated (or lightly regulated) entities.
+The Commission would not[“declined to”? "refused to”?] indirectly regulate wellhead prices through the interstate pipeline passthrough mechanism in the mid-1980s and it should not do so now through otherwise unregulated (or lightly regulated) entities.